 This treatment is generally recommended for normal/mild/moderate male factor infertility.
-The semen sample is washed, concentrated and the sperm is placed directly with the eggs in the laboratory.
-Using this method the chances of fertilization are increased.
+The semen sample is washed, concentrated, and placed directly with the eggs in the laboratory.
+Using this method, the chances of fertilization are increased.
 The resulting fertilized eggs (embryos) are then transferred back into the uterus.

 IVF with Intracytoplasmic Sperm Injection (ICSI)